derailed/k9s/README.md

 > NOTE: This is very much an experimental feature at this time, more will be added/modified if this feature has legs so thread accordingly!

+> NOTE: Please see [K9s Skins](https://k9scli.io/topics/skins/) for a list of available colors.

 ```yaml
 # Skin InTheNavy...
 k9s: